Driving Operational Excellence Through Design Thinking

 This has now become the driving force for ‘Operational Excellence’ in a digitally-driven, increasingly customer-centric paradigm, where the user engagement and experience have become the central theme.
 In this paradigm, Operational Excellence changes to monitoring every aspect of the process simultaneously.

 Concurrent engineering is at the heart of Agility.
 It lends itself as the ideal means by which companies have begun to transform themselves.
 It has enabled them to adapt to a changing world such as customers’ role, the working of business processes, the way revenue, profit, and investments are perceived measured and calibrated.

 Besides, enterprises need to incorporate active listening and continuous learning into the product and service delivery processes.
 This is a direct consequence of the monetization of data and the ever-increasing role of Analytics, coupled with AI, deep learning and big data – this trend allows for continuous change to match the evolution of the market.

-Emergence of Cloud Computing, Software as a Service (SaaS), Managed Services and Application Economy are becoming critical to the Design Thinking led approach.
+The emergence of Cloud Computing, Software as a Service (SaaS), Managed Services, and Application Economy are becoming critical to the Design Thinking led approach.

-To achieve sustained improvement seeking operational excellence one can use methodologies such as MC3 ®, a patented framework, that looks at the people, process, technology and data, holistically.
+To achieve sustained improvement seeking operational excellence one can use methodologies such as MC3 ®, a patented framework, that looks at the people, process, technology, and data, holistically.
 Then validate the findings by comparing the voice of the customer using patented methodologies like 14Signals.
-14Signals is a framework that creates an index from experiential feelings over stimulation feelings to calculate and predict customer delight.
-To ensure that the transformed digital experience meets the customers’ expectations and is powerfully positive one can validate the heuristics using a patented framework such as Prolicy-D. It develops high acceptance through fine tuning of the user experience during the verification process.
+14Signals is a framework that creates an index from experiential feelings over stimulation feelings to calculate and

 ( The author is President & CEO of Nihilent )